Types of Frozen Desserts

 Custard vs Ice Cream

 Although frozen custard and ice cream are made with the same base ingredients (milk, ice, sugar), the difference between custard and ice cream is egg yolks.
 Frozen custard has a minimum of 1.4% egg yolk by weight while ice cream will have little to no egg in the recipe.
-Custard has less air churched into the mixture than ice cream, giving it a denser and creamier mouthfeel than ice cream.
+Custard has less air churned into the mixture than ice cream, giving it a denser and creamier mouthfeel than ice cream.

 3. Soft Serve

 Soft serve ice cream, also known as “soft ice” or "soft serve", has a light consistency, which makes it a popular option on frozen dessert menus for customers on the go.
-This refreshing treat can often be found in ice cream trucks, shopping centers, amusement parks, and on boardwalks.
+This refreshing summer treat can often be found in ice cream trucks, shopping centers, amusement parks, and on boardwalks.
 When dispensed, soft serve forms a visually pleasing twist that is sure to draw in customers.

 - What Is Soft Serve Ice Cream?
 Soft serve mix is made of cream, ice, and sugar, but only features 3%-6% milkfat.
 Air is introduced in the mixing process to keep the recipe light and smooth.
 Flavoring syrups can also be added in the churning process to create a variety of options.

-- Best Machine For Soft Serve: Soft Serve Machine - These gravity-fed units store the soft serve mixture at 25 degrees Fahrenheit to keep it soft while incorporating air by constantly churning the mix.
+- Best Machine For Soft Serve - Soft Serve Machine: These gravity-fed units store the soft serve mixture at 25 degrees Fahrenheit to keep it soft while incorporating air by constantly churning the mix.
 The soft serve ice cream is then dispensed directly into the customer’s cone or bowl by the pull of a lever.

 Soft Serve vs Ice Cream